Kiasti/FlyFFCryptTool/Readme.md

 This does contain zlib  and crypto++ as eventually It will offer using zlib's compression, and currently it implements sha256 from the crypto++ library.

+if you have any questions or concerns
+	Kia#0001 - Discord

 # Usages
 As of current, there is no particular usage for the application.
 To use it, one must edit the main function in the **FlyFFCrypttool.cpp** file to use the implementations - or import the code in your own project.